nuilewis/nuilewis/README.md

 - 👋 Hi, I’m @nuilewis
 - 👀 I’m interested in Product Design (UI/UX), Brand Design, App Development with Flutter!
 - 🌱 I’m currently learning Flutter & Design
+- 🎉 I'm currently an Outreachy Intern for ODK-X
 <!--- 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/nuilewis/)

 nuilewis/nuilewis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.